Spherical varieties and p-adic families of cohomology classes: Control theorems for ordinary cohomology

 \subsection{Cohomology of symmetric spaces}

-Let us fix a prime-to-$p$ level group $K^p$ (which we shall suppose to be neat).
-We define $H^*(U, \cO)$, for $U \subset G(\Zp)$ open compact, to mean \emph{one} of the following: \begin{itemize} \item Betti cohomology of the locally symmetric space $Y_G(K^p U)$, viewed as a real manifold, with coefficients in $\cO$;
+Let us fix a prime-to-$p$ level group $K^p$, which we shall suppose to be \emph{neat}.\footnote{See \cite[\S 0.1]{pink90} for a definition of this condition (which implies that the intersection of $K^p$ with any conjugate of $G(\QQ)$ is torsion-free) and a proof that any open compact subgroup contains a neat subgroup of finite index.} We define $H^*(U, \cO)$, for $U \subset G(\Qp)$ open compact, to mean \emph{one} of the following: \begin{itemize} \item Betti cohomology of the locally symmetric space $Y_G(K^p U)$, viewed as a real manifold, with coefficients in $\cO$.

-\item \'etale cohomology of the Shimura variety of that level, viewed as an algebraic variety over $\QQbar$, and supposing $\cG$ to be equipped with a choice of Shimura datum;
+\item Supposing $\cG$ to be equipped with a choice of Shimura datum: the \'etale cohomology (with $\cO$ coefficients) of the canonical model of the Shimura variety of level $K^p U$, base-extended from the reflex field $E$ to $\QQbar$ (so the resulting module has a $\operatorname{Gal}(\QQbar/E)$-action).

-\item \'etale cohomology of the canonical integral model of the Shimura variety over $\cO_E[1/S]$, where $E$ is the reflex field, and $S$ is a sufficiently large finite set of primes containing all of those dividing $p$.
-Here we suppose the Shimura datum to be of Hodge type.
-In this case, we may also allow arbitrary cyclotomic twists of the coefficients. \end{itemize} One can also consider cohomology with compact support (in any of the above settings).
-More generally, since we may regard an algebraic representation of $G$ as a coefficient sheaf (for any of the above cohomology theories), we can make sense of $H^*(U, V_{\lambda, \cO})$ for any $U \subseteq G(\Zp)$.
+\item Again in the Shimura-variety setting, and supposing that the Shimura datum is of abelian type, and $\mathcal{Z}$ splits over a CM field: the \'etale cohomology of the canonical integral model of the Shimura variety over $\cO_E[1/S]$, where $E$ is the reflex field, and $S$ is a sufficiently large finite set of primes.
+In this case, we may also allow arbitrary cyclotomic twists of the coefficients. \end{itemize}

+One can also consider cohomology with compact support (in any of the above settings).
+More generally, since we may regard an algebraic representation of $G$ as a coefficient sheaf (for any of the above cohomology theories), we can make sense of $H^*(U, V_{\lambda, \cO})$ for any $\lambda$, as long as we assume $U \subseteq G(\Zp)$.

-When considering \'etale cohomology of canonical models, we shall suppose that either $p > 2$ or $E$ has no real places.
-Then in all the above cases the cohomology groups $H^i(U, -)$ are finitely-generated over $\cO$, and zero for $i$ exceeding some bound independent of $U$.
+\begin{remark} For the existence of canonical integral models of abelian-type Shimura varieties, see \cite[Theorem 2.2.1]{lovering17}; it suffices to take $S$ to contain $p$ and all places where $K^p$ is not hyperspecial.
+(In particular, $S$ can be chosen independently of $U$.) \end{remark}

+Note that in all three cases the groups $H^*(U, V_{\lambda, \cO})$ are finitely-generated over $\cO$.
+For Betti cohomology, and for \'etale cohomology over $\QQbar$, this is well-known.
+The case of \'etale cohomology of $\cO_E[1/S]$-models is slightly more delicate.
+We can express the \'etale cohomology of the integral model as the limit of a Hochschild--Serre spectral sequence whose $E_2$ page is $H^i(E^S / E, H^j_{\et}(Y_G(K^p U)_{\QQbar}, \dots))$, where $E^S$ is the maximal algebraic extension of $E$ unramified outside $S$.
+As the functors $H^i(E^S / E, -)$ map finitely-generated $\cO$-modules to finitely-generated $\cO$-modules, and vanish for $i \gg 0$, the result follows.

+\begin{remark} This would not work if we worked with the canonical model over $E$, rather than over $\cO_E[1/S]$, since the Galois cohomology functors $H^i(E, -)$ without ramification restrictions do not send finitely-generated modules to finitely-generated modules. \end{remark}